-The school will respond to reports in accordance with Part 5 of Keeping Children Safe in Education 2019.
+The school will respond to reports in accordance with Part 5 of KCSiE 2020.
+Schools may also find it useful to refer to the Peer on Peer Abuse Toolkit - 2019.

 It is not possible to anticipate every particular set of circumstances and therefore what the school's response will be to every case.
 This policy outlines a set of principles which the school will consider in responding on a case by case basis.